marwan-elsafty/Bus-Station/README.md

 **Third**, the passengers (customers) who are trying to buy a ticket for a specific trip.
 A customer can reserve one-way trip or round trip.

-**Forth**, we have two main types of trips; internal (between cities) and external (between countries), they differ in price, distance, ...etc.
+**Fourth**, we have two main types of trips; internal (between cities) and external (between countries), they differ in price, distance, ...etc.
 Also, a trip can be nonstop, one-stop or many stops.